Tookany Creek @ SPS: Restoring, Reconnecting, Reimagining

 Feel free to copy, paste, and personalize a sentence or two.

-Subject: Please support a greener Tookany Creek at SPS
+Subject: Please preserve a usable Tookany Creek corridor at SPS

 Hello,